 I wasn’t really sure what it would be like.
 Despite having three of my own (or perhaps because I do!)
 I was nervous about the children – I thought keeping them safe would be the easy part but what if they were hard work themselves?
 What if they were apathetic?
 It would be unbearable.
 The banter and laughter when sailing is what makes it for many of us – but how would this need to work with 8 impressionable teenagers?
 Could it?

 To give you a sense of perspective, during our first passage we sailed for 34 hours.
 Before we left Plymouth Sound one trainee was already green.
-The first 10 hours was beautiful sailing but as we rounded Lands End the sea state changed and all but two trainees were sick – the record proudly held by Antonio at 14 times!
-It got very cold; it rained; no one wanted to go and get warm clothes on because it meant going down below and that meant being sick.
+The first 10 hours was beautiful sailing but as we rounded Lands End the sea state changed and all but two trainees were sick.
+The record was proudly held by Antonio at 14 times!
+It got very cold.
+It rained No one wanted to change into warm clothes because it meant going down below and that meant being sick.
 None of them wanted to re-hydrate because that would result in going down below to visit the heads later which meant being sick again.
 When you don’t re-hydrate it can make you more seasick.
 When you get cold it makes you more withdrawn and more seasick.
 This went on for 24 hours.
 A whole day.
 In case anyone has forgotten – you can’t get off a yacht when it’s in the middle of the Bristol Channel.

 Not once did any of the trainees complain or moan – not even a hint of it.
 This is nothing short of remarkable.
 Words cannot express how amazed the AfterGuard were and how proud their families should be.
 It was a privilege to sail with them.